 - Environmental Health information – contact Environmental Health Section by emailing firstname.lastname@example.org

-Fees may be payable for any of the above information.
+Fees may be payable for the above information.

 Note: No Part 2 or additional questions can be answered on a personal search.
-The results of the personal search are not provided in writing.
+The results of the personal search are not provided in writing and we respectfully remind personal searchers that it is their responsibility to interpret the Local Land Charges registrations and any further enquiries should not be addressed to staff in the Local Land Charges section.

 From July 2016 new questions have been added to the CON29 form and details of how to locate the information to answer these questions can be found on the Information Schedule for Personal Search Companies with the exception of the following questions which are shown below: